karthiknm/LLM-Judge/README.md

 ## GPT Annotated Dataset
 - The GPT 5 Mini annotated dataset for this work can be found at `https://drive.google.com/file/d/1EWf4DZtYFDdldjel4sT24LaFfa5_t4Ru/view?usp=sharing`

+## Model weights
+- The model weights for the Qwen 3B model is available at `https://drive.google.com/file/d/1C-OtxrzitICP9Dxzb9vdzQvxkIZ5A9Wt/view?usp=sharing`

 ## Synthetic Summary Generation
 Use local/open summarizers for diversity (no API cost), e.g.:
 - `facebook/bart-large-cnn`